Skip to content

 JWST reionization infographic

 More than 13 billion years ago, during the Era of Reionization, the Universe was a very different place.
 The gas between galaxies was largely opaque to energetic light, making it difficult to observe young galaxies.
-The James Webb Space Telescope (JWST) is peering deep into space to gather more information about objects that existed during the Era of Reionization to help us understand this major transition in the history of the Universe.
+The James Webb Space Telescope (JWST) is peering deep into space to gather more information about objects that existed during the Era of Reionization to help us understand this major transition in the history of the Universe, and finding that bright, early galaxies were common, and the intergalactic neutral matter is insufficient to stop that light from arriving at our telescopes.

 Credit: NASA, ESA, J. Kang (STScI)